aldaris/opensso/extensions/authnicrp/README.txt

 -----------------------------------------------------------------------------
-OpenSSO Authentication Module for Information Cards 0.9 README file (updated 2009-07-05)
+OpenSSO Authentication Module for Information Cards version authnicrp-0.9 By Patrick Petit (Patrick.Petit@Sun.Com)
 -----------------------------------------------------------------------------

 The contents of this file are subject to the terms